 Maintaining a strict histamine-free diet is the key to relief from histamine intolerance symptoms.
 Your doctor will discuss which foods you should avoid, but in general, fermented and aged foods and certain high-histamine vegetables are most likely to cause problems.

 You should also let your doctor know about any medications, prescription or non-prescription, you're taking.
 Some medications can affect the action of DAO and HNMT.
-If you are on such a medication, your doctor may want to adjust your dosage, switch you to a similar medication that doesn't inhibit these enzymes, or, if possible, have you go off the medicines entirely.
+If you are on such a medication, your doctor may want to adjust your dosage, switch you to a similar medication that doesn't inhibit these enzymes, or, if possible, take you off the medicines entirely.

 While a histamine-free diet is the only long-term treatment for histamine intolerance, there are a couple other treatments that may be useful.
 Benadryl (an antihistamine) may be useful in case you accidentally eat histamine-containing food or have to take a drug that can block DAO activity.